Johannes Steiniger

 Johannes Steiniger (born 18 June 1987) is a German teacher and politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag from the state of Rhineland-Palatinate since 2013.

 Political career

-Early beginnings
+Beginnings

 Steiniger joined the CDU in 2003.
 From 2010 until 2018, he served as chairman of the Young Union (JU) in Rhineland-Palatinate.

 Member of the German Parliament, 2013–present

 Steiniger first became a member of the Bundestag in the 2013 German federal election, representing the Neustadt – Speyer district.
 He is a member of the Finance Committee and the Sports Committee.
 On the Finance Committee, he is his parliamentary group's rapporteur on climate protection.
 From 2020 until 2021, he was also involved in the parliamentary inquiry into the Wirecard scandal.